gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/azure-devops-visual-studio-team-services-vsts-gij-cloud.md

     </div>
 </div>

-This step is <b>highly required</b> for Azure DevOps/ VSTS integrations connected via the Git service integrations panel.
+This step is <b>highly required</b> for Azure DevOps/ VSTS integrations connected via the Git service integrations setup.

 ### Authenticate with OAuth (recommended)